The-alpha-male/alx-low_level_programming/0x01-variables_if_else_while/README.md

+## 1-last_digit

-1-last_digit assigns a raandom number to var n and prints last digit in the var
+Assigns a raandom number to var n and prints last digit in the var

+## 2-print_alphabet.c

-2-print_alphabet.c prints the alphabet in lowercase, followed by a new line.
+Prints the alphabet in lowercase, followed by a new line.

+## 3-print_alphabets.c

-3-print_alphabets.c prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+Prints the alphabet in lowercase, and then in uppercase, followed by a new line.

+## 4-print_alphabt.c

-4-print_alphabt.cprints the alphabet in lowercase, followed by a new line except q and e
+Prints the alphabet in lowercase, followed by a new line except q and e

+## 5-print_numbers.c

-5-print_numbers.c prints all single digit numbers of base 10 starting from 0, followed by a new line.
+Prints all single digit numbers of base 10 starting from 0, followed by a new line.

+## 6-print_numberz.c

-6-print_numberz.c prints all single digit numbers of base 10 starting from 0, followed by a new line.
+Prints all single digit numbers of base 10 starting from 0, followed by a new line.

 7-print_tebahpla.c prints the lowercase alphabet in reverse, followed by a new line.